jShaoCX/CarND_Project5_VehicleDetection/writeup.md

 ![alt text][image8]
 ![alt text][image9]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the final bounding boxes are drawn onto the first frame in the series:
 ![alt text][image10]

 ---